 Everything’s great.
-Now path we’ll call it just path.
+Now the path we’ll call it just path.
 We will create a constructor method which will be FingerPath and we will pass color, of course, in order for it to set the color.
 We’ll pass, of course, the strokeWidth and will also pass the path.
-Inside this we will just set them, so you can say this.color equals color.
-The same with the other one.
+Inside this we will just set them, so you can say this color equals color.
+The same as the other one.
 So this.strokeWidth equals strokeWidth.
-So we’re setting new parameters to our finger path.
-What we do when we touch with our fingers.
+So we’re setting new parameters for our finger path.
+What we do when we touch our fingers.

 What are those paths?
 Right here.
-Those paths will store the actual path of our application, so how can we actually define those paths?
-Well, these paths will be created as an array list of finger paths.
+Those paths will store the actual path of our application, so how can we define those paths?
+Well, these paths will be created with an array list of finger paths.
 We go and create it as a global variable.
-Go ahead and say private array list as you can see and the data type of this arrayList will be MainActivity.Fingerpath and we will call this paths.
-We will set this to new ArrayList.
+Go ahead and say private array list as you can see and the data type of this arrayList will be MainActivity.Fingerpath and we will call these paths.
+We will set this up for the new ArrayList.

-Now, we have our paths global variable right here.
-So what we have to do now is continuing writing the for loop.
-We open this loop and we’re going to say mPaint.setColor and will be set to the path color in this case, fp.color.
+We have our paths global variable right here.
+So what we have to do now is continue writing the for loop.
+We open this loop and we’re going to say mPaint.setColor and it will be set to the path color in this case, fp.color.
 Now we’ll set the stroke width.
-I’m going to go mPaint.setStrokeWidth and we will set to fp.strokeWidth.
-We also will set the mass filter to normal for us to make the draw mask look how we want.
+I’m going to go to mPaint.setStrokeWidth and we are set to fp.strokeWidth.
+We will also set the mass filter to normal for us to make the drawing mask look how we want.
 We will set mPaint.setMaskFilter to null.
-We will actually draw the path right now.
+We will draw the path right now.
 To draw the path you can say mCanvas.drawPath and we will pass, of course, fp.path, and we will also pass mPaint.
-T his is how we do this for every loop right here but now we have to actually display these changes to the screen.
+T his is how we do this for every loop right here but now we have to display these changes to the screen.

-We have to pass the paint of this.
+We have to pass the paint on this.
 To pass the paint of this we will create a new paint for this that will be called mBitmap paint, and we all create that as a global variable.
-We can create it right here.
-We go ahead and say private Paint mBitmapPaint.
+You can create it right here.
+We went ahead and said private Paint mBitmapPaint.
 We will create this new paint and we’ll pass the parameter paint.DITHER_FLAG, so we can have it ready.
 We will use it as our last parameter right here so we’ll pass mBitmapPaint.

 With this line of code we’re drawing the bitmap, and after we draw we will restore the canvas.
-You can say canvas.restore.
+You can call it canvas.restore.